1992 Windsor Castle fire: Salvage operation

-Apart from the several hundred firemen directly involved in the fire-fight, staff and tradesmen helped the castle's fire brigade and volunteer salvage corps move furniture and works of art from the endangered apartments, including a 150 ft long table and a 120 ft long carpet from the Waterloo Chamber, to the safety of the castle's riding school.
-It was an enormous operation: 300 clocks, a collection of miniatures, thousands of valuable books and historic manuscripts, and old master drawings from the Royal Library were saved.
-On fire officers' instructions, heavy chests and tables were left behind.
-All other items were placed on giant sheets of tarpaulin in the North Terrace and Quadrangle, and the police called in dozens of removal vans from a large part of the home counties to transport items to other parts of the castle.
+Apart from the several hundred fire‑fighters directly involved in tackling the blaze, staff and tradesmen assisted the castle's fire brigade and volunteer salvage corps in moving furniture and works of art from the endangered apartments.
+Items removed included a 150 ft table and a 120 ft carpet from the Waterloo Chamber, which were taken to the safety of the castle's riding school.
+It was an extensive operation: 300 clocks, a collection of miniatures, thousands of valuable books and historic manuscripts, and old master drawings from the Royal Library were saved.
+On the instructions of fire officers, heavy chests and tables were left in place.
+All other items were placed on large sheets of tarpaulin in the North Terrace and Quadrangle, and the police called in dozens of removal vans from across the home counties to transport the objects to other parts of the castle.

 Members of the Royal Household, including the 13th Earl of Airlie, assisted in the operation.
-The Royal Collection Department were especially active, including the director, Sir Geoffrey de Bellaigue; the surveyor of pictures, Christopher Lloyd; the deputy surveyor of the Queen's works of art, Hugh Roberts; the curator of Print Room, Jane Roberts; and the librarian, Oliver Everett.
-The Household Cavalry arrived from nearby Combermere Barracks.
-Some 100 officers and men of the Life Guards proved invaluable for moving bulky items.
-In all, 125 castle staff, 125 contractors, 100 military personnel and 20 Crown Estate staff were involved in the salvage operation.
+Staff of the Royal Collection Department were particularly active, among them the director, Geoffrey de Bellaigue; the Surveyor of Pictures, Christopher Lloyd; the Deputy Surveyor of the Queen's Works of Art, Hugh Roberts; the Curator of the Print Room, Jane Roberts; and the Librarian, Oliver Everett.
+The Household Cavalry arrived from nearby Combermere Barracks, and around 100 officers and men of the Life Guards proved invaluable in moving large and bulky items.
+In all, 125 castle staff, 125 contractors, 100 military personnel, and 20 Crown Estate staff took part in the salvage effort.

 There had been no serious injuries and no deaths.
-Dean Lansdale, a decorator in the Private Chapel, burnt his hands while removing the three or four pictures he rescued.
-He was moved to the royal surgery and then to a hospital.
-A royal spokesman denied reports in the media that the surveyor of the Queen's pictures had suffered a heart attack.
-Five firemen were taken to hospital with minor injuries.
+Dean Lansdale, a decorator working in the Private Chapel, burnt his hands while removing the three or four pictures he rescued.
+He was treated in the royal surgery before being taken to hospital.
+A royal spokesman denied media reports that the surveyor of the Queen's pictures had suffered a heart attack.
+Five fire‑fighters were taken to hospital with minor injuries.